 Our lawful bases for processing your personal data for the purposes listed in section 3 above are as follows:

-For the purposes of (a), (b) and (c) above, in accordance with the ‘legal obligation’ basis – we need to process data to meet our responsibilities under law as set out here:
+For the purposes of (a), (b) and (c) above, in accordance with the ‘legal obligation’ basis – we need to process data to meet our responsibilities under law in accordance with following lawful conditions:

 Article 6(1)(c) - “processing is necessary for compliance with a legal obligation to which the controller is subject.”

+Article 6(1)(e) – “processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller”

 Where you have provided us with consent to use your data, you may withdraw this consent at any time.
 We will make this clear when requesting your consent, and explain how you would go about withdrawing consent if you wish to do so.